rikmuld/MC-Camping/README.md

 3. Also Make sure you have apache ant installed on your computer. (just search for tutorials on google)
 4. Create a empty directory with 2 folders, 1 folder should be called mcp (your mcp should be installed here) and another called source.
 5. Download every file in this repo and place them in the folder called source.

-Now you have an folder with 2 folders.
+6. Make sure you now have an folder with 2 folders.
 1 called mcp, this one contains your mcp stuff.
-The other one called source with every file of this repo (so in that folder should be another folder called source).
+The other one called source with every file of this repo (so in that folder should be another folder called source and some other files).

-6. Optionally you can click on the build.proporties and edit the release mod version and the release minecraft version.
+7. Optionally you can click on the build.proporties and edit the release mod version and the release minecraft version.
-7. To create the mod press release.bat.
+8. To create the mod press release.bat.
-8. Wait a bit (my computer is done in 25 seconds, but the time you need to wait can be much more for slower computers).
+9. Wait a bit (my computer is done in 25 seconds, but the time you need to wait can be much more for slower computers).
-9. A folder called releases is now created, in it you will find the created mod file.
+10. A folder called releases is now created, in it you will find the created mod file.

 ***